Skip to main content

 Headlamps can run on single-use cylindrical batteries, rechargeable cylindrical batteries, or lithium ion batteries.
 And many models can use all three types.
 To choose the best headlamp and batteries for your needs and budget, it helps to know the advantages and disadvantages of each.

-Alkaline and lithium – single-use AA/AAA batteries
+Alkaline and lithium – single-use batteries

 Alkaline batteries are cheap.
 But you get what you pay for, and these offer only moderate battery life.
 Even if you can keep them out of a landfill by recycling them, it makes little sense to carry six cheap batteries when three more expensive batteries will provide the same amount of power at a lower weight.
 Lithium batteries are lighter, last twice as long as alkaline batteries, and are a better option if your headlamp can take them (Most can, but read the manufacturer’s instructions to make sure).
 Even if your headlamp can run on both, you shouldn’t mix alkaline batteries with lithium ones.

-Nickel-metal hydride (NiMH) – rechargeable AA/AAA batteries
+Nickel-metal hydride (NiMH) – rechargeable batteries

-Off all the different types of rechargeable cylindrical batteries, NiMH batteries offer the most energy and the slowest self-discharge rate (power loss when not in use), making them the firm favourite for people who want to use rechargeable batteries but don’t have a lithium-ion-powered headlamp.
+Of all the different types of rechargeable cylindrical batteries, NiMH batteries offer the most energy and the slowest self-discharge rate (power loss when not in use), making them the firm favourite for people who want to use rechargeable batteries but don’t have a lithium-ion-powered headlamp.
 Compared to single-use batteries, NiMH batteries discharge faster when not in use, and they’re more expensive.
 But you’ll more than make up for the greater cost by not having to buy new batteries all the time.

 Lithium ion – rechargeable brand-specific batteries